 The mission of the Center has been and will continue to be first and foremost to provide an environment for the wholehearted practice of Zen.
 A member may, as an outgrowth of his or her practice, feel inclined to be personally generous with his or her time and talent and resources, and the Center is particularly connected to these service opportunities:

-The Kannon Society is a committee whose purpose is to coordinate assistance to members in need.
+The Kannon Society is a committee of the Center whose purpose is to coordinate assistance to members in need.
 We all occasionally face difficult circumstances where a little support – financial, logistical, physical or emotional – can make a big difference.
 The Kannon Society stands ready to gather whatever human and material resources might best address the need.
 Just notify any of the Kannon Society members, or email , to see what might be arranged.

 Current Kannon Society members: